History Files

 Similarities have been drawn between Pashupati and gods such as Shiva and Rudra.
 Objects which have looked very similar to the linga or the phallic symbol of Shiva were also discovered, which leads one to believe that the inhabitants were followers of the Shiva/Shaivite cult.

-The worship of female energy took place here (Shakti), the yoni (womb) in the form of the mother goddess, and the worship of the sun god was also prevalent, characterised by the swastika symbols found in the dig.
+The worship of female energy took place here (Shakti), the yoni (womb) in the form of the mother goddess, and the worship of the sun god was also prevalent, characterised by the swastika symbols which were found in the dig.
 There were also the Naga (serpent) worshippers, evident thanks to a figurine with a snake wrapped over the head.
 Animals such as the bull, one resembling a unicorn, birds such as the dove, and vegetation such as the Pipal tree were also venerated in the Indus region.

 Indus dress